kshaffer/courses/mt3-assign.md

 Find assignments under the class date in which the assignment is due.
 They are in reverse chronological order (most recent on top).

+## November 19 prep

+Listen to Mozart's piano sonata, K. 309, first movement (audio in the class shared folder in GDrive under "Sonata timelines").
+Compare the harmonic and thematic structure of the exposition cycle to that of the recapitulation cycle (beginning at 4:30).
+Note the similarities and differences that you hear.
+Then fill out the following form.

+<iframe src="https://docs.google.com/forms/d/1y3J-mlyW9UPutr5AVb-t0cIKLU_bbw-yXR42QM2dFJE/viewform?embedded=true" width="600" height="500" frameborder="0" marginheight="0" marginwidth="0">Loading...</iframe><br/>

 ## November 17 prep

 Read the following resources on OMT: